particle-iot/docs/src/content/reference/device-os/firmware.md

 It is possible to save the address and avoid scanning, however the address could change on some BLE devices, so you should be prepared to scan again if necessary.

-A central device can connect to up to 3 peripheral devices at a time.
-(It's limited to 1 in Device OS 1.3.0.)

 See the next section for the use of `BleConnectionParams` as well as interval, latency, and timeout.

+{{note op="start" type="gen4"}}
+On Gen 4 devices, you can have a maximum of 4 BLE links open at the same time.
+This includes both central and peripheral connections.
+{{note op="end"}}

+---

+{{note op="start" type="gen3"}}
+On Gen 3 devices, a central device can connect to up to 3 peripheral devices at a time.
+It's limited to 1 in Device OS 1.3.0.

+A device can also only be in peripheral or central mode, not both at the same time.
+When in peripheral mode, only one connection from a central device is supported at the same time.
+{{note op="end"}}

+---

 #### BLE.connect(options)